gsmll/systems-server-project/README.md

 ## Notes
 - Project does not use files or file I/O, but does use shared memory for storage
 - Project also does not use termbox2 for graphics
+- Project has been tested and confirmed working on lab machines

 Instructions: